US childcare market, mapped

 Who buys this data

 This page is for the teams selling into childcare directors and owners, not the parents on the waitlist.
-If you ship one of the categories below, the AE that sold KinderCare last quarter is now stuck dialing 89,000 independent directors with no list.
+If you ship one of the categories below, the long-tail center map is what your AE team has been asking for.

 Childcare management software